Sinchronicity

-Sinchronicity is a six-part comedy-drama series broadcast on BBC Three in the United Kingdom (16 July 2006 — 20 August 2006).
+Sinchronicity is a six-part comedy-drama series broadcast on BBC Three in the United Kingdom in summer 2006.
 Set in Manchester, the programme is narrated by Nathan (Paul Chequer) and focuses on the love triangle of him, Fi (Jemima Rooper), and Jase (Daniel Percival).

 The programme is executive produced by Julian Murphy, who was an executive producer on Channel 4's As If and Sugar Rush and Sky One's Hex.
-Stylistically similar to As If, following a non-linear narrative, it also features ex-cast members Paul Chequer, Jemima Rooper and Mark Smith and, as such, can be seen as its spiritual successor.
+Stylistically similar to As If, following a non-linear narrative, it also features ex-cast members Chequer, Rooper and Mark Smith and, as such, can be seen as its spiritual successor.

+Sinchronicity was part of BBC Three's aim to divert from programming with a parenting theme, and aimed at viewers in their mid-20s to mid-30s "for whom parenthood is the farthest thing from their minds".
 The theme tune is "Boys Will Be Boys" by the Ordinary Boys.
-The show was filmed in high definition and was re-run on BBC HD in mid-October 2006.
+The show was filmed in high definition and was re-run on BBC HD in October 2006.

-International Screenings

-The series was sold to Television New Zealand and began screening on 31 October 2008 at 11.00 pm; whilst it has also been broadcast on Special Broadcasting Service in Australia.
-On 22 October 2010 it started to air on Sveriges Television, SVT, the Swedish public broadcasting company.